booch-nvidiacluster/nanoCluster/Documentation/Software.md

     where you will set an appropriate IP address, netmask, gateway, and DNS server (see also https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit#setup-first-boot).

-4. For convenience, disable the Nano's screen lock.
+4. For convenience, disable the Nano's screen lock and set up automatic login.

-        System Settings -> Brightness & Lock -> Turn screen off when inactive for -> Never
+        System Settings -> Brightness & Lock -> Turn screen off when inactive for -> Never System Settings -> User Accounts -> nano -> Automatic login on

 5. Attach the SSD to the Nano's USB port, then use the Nano's Disk application to name (in the form *nanoCluster#SSD*, where # is the node ID from 0 to 3), format, and mount the SSD.